25 Employee Recognition Statistics You Shouldn't Ignore in 2022

 The benefits of employee recognition and its impact on successful business outcomes may be intuitively obvious to you as an HR manager.
 But you’d want to have some persuasive employee recognition statistics by your side to back your point.

-For instance, when you plan your recognition program, you may begin with questions like:
+For instance, when you plan your employee recognition program, you may begin with questions like:

 - What's the effect of not having a thriving recognition culture?